skip to content

 00:25:05 - Nick Taylor

-Okay, so let's run this again.
+Okay.
+So let's run this again.

 00:25:07 - Anthony Campolo

-This should work this time.
-To be clear, base, medium, and large are the three things you can pass to the -m flag, and the command you first ran to build the model — you need to make sure you built the right one.
-So now we got the WAV file this time.
+And to be clear, base, medium, and large are the three things you can pass the -m flag.
+And, the, the command you first ran where you built the base model, you need to make sure you build the right one for that.
+So now we, we got the wave file this time.

 00:25:26 - Nick Taylor